-Problem Sets Assorted Problem Sets will be given throughout the term to supplement class work.
-Many of and Quizzes: Assorted Problem Sets will be given throughout the term to supplement class work.
-Many of these will benefit from the use of the software package Mathematica, which is available on the the schedule on the back of this sheet.
-These exams will be worth 100 points (12.5% of the final grade) each.
-The final exam will be held at the scheduled time during finals week and will be worth 200 points (25% of the final grade).
+Text: Essential Calculus, Early Transcendentals, Second Edition, by James Stewart the schedule on the back of this sheet.
+These exams will be worth 100 points (one ninth of the final grade) each.
+The final exam will be held at the scheduled time during finals week and will be worth 200 points (a third of the final grade).